Aso2180/pos_app_simple/README.md

 `DB_PORT` and `DB_NAME`.

 Environment variables are loaded from the file specified by `ENV_FILE`.
 When the variable is not set, `.env.production` is used.
+Docker Compose mounts this file into each service and also exposes its name as the `ENV_FILE` environment variable so the running containers know which configuration was applied.
 For local development use the provided development files and start the services
 with: